subquery/documentation/docs/run_publish/references.md

 ### --unsafe (Node Service)

-Unsafe mode controls various features that compromise the determinism of a SubQuery project by making it impossible to guarantee that the data within two identical projects run independently will be absolutely consistent.
+Unsafe mode controls various features that compromise the determinism of a SubQuery project.
+It makes it impossible to guarantee that the data within two identical projects running independently, will be 100% consistent.

-One way we control this is by running all projects in a js sandbox for security to limit the scope of access the project has to your system.
+One way we control this is by running all projects in a JS sandbox for security to limit the scope of access the project has to your system.
 The sandbox limits the available javascript imports to the following modules:

 ```javascript
 ["assert", "buffer", "crypto", "util", "path"];
 ```

-Although this enhances security we understand that this limits the available functionality of your SubQuery project.
+Although this enhances security, we understand that this limits the available functionality of your SubQuery project.
 The `--unsafe` command allows any import which greatly increases functionality with the tradeoff of decreased security.

 By extension, the `--unsafe` command on the SubQuery Node also allows:

 - making external requests (e.g. via Fetch to an external HTTP address or fs)
-- quering block data at any height via the unsafeApi
+- querying block data at any height via the unsafeApi

-**Note that must be on a paid plan if you would like to run projects with the `--unsafe` command (on the node service) within [SubQuery's Managed Service](https://project.subquery.network).
+**Note that users must be on a paid plan to run projects with the `--unsafe` command (on the node service) within [SubQuery's Managed Service](https://project.subquery.network).
 Additionally, it will prevent your project from being run in the SubQuery Network in the future.**

 Also review the [--unsafe command on the query service](#unsafe-query-service).